syed-ods/html-validate-ontario/README.md

 ### Customizing Configuration

 For projects that require customization beyond the base configuration, you can extend and override specific settings.
-Create a `.htmlvalidate.json` file in your project's root directory, and to the `"rules"` object:
+Create a `.htmlvalidate.json` file in your project's root directory, and add options to the `"rules"` object:

 ```json
 {